SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 The user interface of SpeedyWeather.jl is heavily influenced by the Julia ocean model Oceananigans.jl [@Ramadhan2020].
-A monolithic interface based on parameter files is avoided in favor of a library-style interface.
+A monolithic interface [@Mazlami2017], controlling most of the model's functionality through arguments of a single function or through parameter files (often called namelists in Fortran), is avoided in favor of a library-style interface.
 A model is constructed bottom-up by first defining the discretization and any non-default model components with their respective parameters.
 All components are then collected into a single model object which, once